Experimental superposition of time directions: Introduction

 \section{Introduction}

 In recent years, the framework of quantum theory has been generalised to describe agents interacting through quantum processes with indefinite causal orders~\cite{hardy2005probability,chiribella2013quantum,oreshkov2012quantum}.
 These processes have been realised experimentally using photonic platforms~\cite{procopio2015experimental,rubino2017experimental, rubino2022experimental, goswami2018indefinite, rubino2021experimental}, thereby witnessing the implementation of causally non-separable series of events.
 Remarkably, these are not the most general processes allowed by quantum mechanics.
 Take, for example, the quantum SWITCH~\cite{chiribella2013quantum}: even though the causal order of the constituent events is indefinite, each operation is accessed only in a single time direction.
 By considering processes where the time direction of the underlying operations is indefinite, one can go beyond the framework of indefinite causality.
 Indeed, a quantum superposition of evolutions with opposite thermodynamic arrows of time was first proposed in~\cite{rubino2021quantum}.
-By associating the ``forwards'' temporal direction with a positive change in the entropy generated in a thermodynamic process, and its ``time-reversing'' counterpart with a negative change, the corresponding superposition of processes exhibits a quantum-mechanically undefined thermodynamic arrow of time.

-More generally, processes with an indefinite time direction can be studied by considering operations that exhibit a time symmetry; these operations admit a change of reference frame that yields a valid quantum evolution in which the time coordinate is inverted.
-Unitary channels are an example of such operations, and in particular they admit the following time-reversal symmetries: for every evolution $U$, both the inverse $U \to U^\dag$ and the transpose $U \to U^T$ are valid time-reversal operations.
+Processes with an indefinite time direction can be studied by considering operations that exhibit a time symmetry; these operations admit a change of reference frame that yields a valid quantum evolution in which the time coordinate is inverted.
+Unitary channels are an example of such operations, and in particular they admit the following time-reversal symmetries: for every evolution $U$, both the inverse $U \mapsto U^{-1}$ and the transpose $U \mapsto U^T$ are valid time-reversal operations.
+The presence of such a symmetry naturally excludes evolutions with an arrow of time, such as the thermodynamic processes studied in Ref.~\cite{rubino2021quantum}

 Given quantum operations that can in principle be accessed in both time directions, we can consider coherent superpositions of transformations made in the forwards and backwards time-directions.
-This amounts to a new kind of process, which we will refer to as being \textit{inseparable in the arrow of time,} an example of which - called the \textit{quantum time flip} - was recently introduced in \mbox{Ref.~ \cite{chiribella2020quantum}}.
+This amounts to a new kind of process, which we will refer to as being \textit{inseparable in its time direction}, an example of which - called the \textit{quantum time flip} - was recently introduced in \mbox{Ref.~ \cite{chiribella2020quantum}}.

 This process cannot be realised within the quantum circuit model.
 In this work we nevertheless present a photonic implementation of the quantum time flip by exploiting \textit{device dependent symmetries} of our experimental apparatus.
 A quantum state undergoing a time evolution is encoded in the polarization degree of freedom of a single photon, while a control qubit determining the time direction is encoded in its path degree of freedom.
 We show that polarization operations with waveplates naturally implement different time directions for forwards and backwards propagation directions through the waveplates, given the correct Stokes-parameter convention.
 This results in a deterministic time-reversal, in contrast to more general approaches which may involve multiple uses of the input operation in combination with probabilistic or non-exact methods~\cite{ebler16,sardharwalla16,navascues17,quintino19PRL,quintino19PRA,quintino21unitary,trillo19,trillo22,Schiansky22,yoshida22}.
 We can furthermore realise the quantum time flip deterministically by passing the photon through the waveplates in a superpositon of the two propagation directions.